 The following Pensions precedent Produced in partnership with Blake Morgan LLP provides comprehensive and up to date legal information covering:

-[insert full company name] registered in England and Wales with company number [insert number] and having its registered office at [insert registered company address] (the “Receiving Employer”); and
+[Insert name of retiring employer] registered in England and Wales with company number [•] and having its registered office at [insert registered company address] (the “Former Principal Employer”);

-[[insert full name of company] registered in England and Wales with company number [insert number] and having its registered office at [insert registered company address] OR [insert individual name(s)] of [insert individual address(es)]] (the “Trustees”).
+[[Insert full name of company] registered in England and Wales with company number [insert number] and having its registered office at [insert registered company address] OR [insert individual name(s)] of [insert individual address(es)]] (the “Trustees”); and

 [Insert full name of scheme] (the “Scheme”) was established by an [interim OR definitive] deed dated [insert date].

-The Scheme is currently governed by a trust deed dated [insert date], as amended by the deeds executed after it[, details of which are set out in Schedule [insert] to this Deed] (the “Trust Deed”).
-The rules of the Scheme (the “Rules”) are set out in Appendix [insert] to the Trust Deed.
+The Scheme is currently governed by a trust deed dated [insert date], as amended by the deeds executed after it[, details of which are set out in Schedule 1 to this Deed] (the “Trust Deed”).
+The rules of the Scheme (the “Rules”) are set out in Schedule [insert number<] to the Trust Deed.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.